Driving an electric vehicle in Singapore

 When it comes to electric vehicles, there are 3 types: all-electric vehicles (EVs), hybrid electric vehicles (HEVs), and plug-in hybrid electric vehicles (PHEVs).
 For the purpose of this guide, we’re going to be referring to all-electric vehicles.

 Those who live in landed properties and have their own wall charger can consider charging their EVs overnight.
-Taking the instance of an average driver with an average EV model, the car will probably need to be recharged 2-3 times a week.
+Taking the instance of an average driver with an average EV model, the car will probably need to be recharged once every 5 days.

-Finally, there are AC and DC charges but all you need to know is that DC charges faster and is more commonly found in public charging stations.
+Finally, there are AC and DC charges but all you need to know is that DC charges faster.

 Upfront cost